What is a stock Split?

 What if you have an open trade?

-If you have an active trade during a split, Libertex automatically adjusts your opening price, so your profit/loss stays unchanged.
+If you have an active trade during a Split, Libertex automatically adjusts your opening price, so your profit/loss stays unchanged.

 🧾 Example:

-• You opened a trade on MA at $800 per share, volume $100, multiplier 50.
+You opened a trade on MA at $800 per share, volume $100, multiplier 50.

-• If the price went up to $830, your profit was about $187.50.
+If the price had gone up to $830, your profit would have been about $187.50.

-• After the split, the price becomes $83, and your opening price becomes $80.
+After the Split, the price becomes $83, and your opening price becomes $80.

 🎯 Bottom line: Your financial result is the same.